adielBm/math-archive/Discrete Math/Set theory/Cardinality.md

 - Theorem 4.10 - Countable Union of Countable Sets is Countable
 - Theorem 4.11 - Cartesian Product of Two Countable Sets is Countable
 - Quastion 16 - Cartesian Product of **finite** number of Countable Sets is Countable

+- Let A be a countable set.
+Then the set of all finite sequences of members of A is also countable.

 #### Countably Infinite
 - Cardinality of infinite countable set is $\aleph_0$